How to Increase Customer Lifetime Value: 12 Proven Strategies for E-commerce

 • Pre-dunning alerts before card expiration

-• Smart retry logic that attempts charges at optimal times
+• Smart retry logic that times charges optimally

 • Grace periods that keep subscriptions active during payment resolution

-Reducing involuntary churn by even 50% can increase overall CLV by 8-15% for subscription-heavy brands.
+Cutting involuntary churn by even 50% can lift overall CLV by 8-15% for subscription-heavy brands.
+At Scentbird this was the single highest-ROI engineering investment we made for years.

 9. Launch Win-Back Campaigns for Lapsed Customers

 Acquiring a new customer costs 5-7x more than reactivating a lapsed one.
-Win-back campaigns target customers who have stopped purchasing and attempt to re-engage them before they are permanently lost.
+Win-back campaigns target customers who've stopped buying and try to bring them back before they're permanently gone.
+The most effective sequences combine email, SMS, and retargeting ads over a 30-90 day window.
+Response rates fall off sharply with recency:

 • 30-60 days lapsed: 10-15% reactivation rate